Mary Reynolds Babcock

-Mary Reynolds Babcock (August 8, 1908 – July 17, 1953) was an American philanthropist.
-As the daughter of R.J Reynolds and Katharine Smith Reynolds, she therefore inherited considerable wealth from her father's company, the nationally prominent R. J. Reynolds Tobacco Company.
+Mary Reynolds Babcock (August 8, 1908 – July 17, 1953) was an American heiress and philanthropist.
+As the daughter of R.J Reynolds and Katharine Smith Reynolds, she inherited a considerable fortune generated by the company her father built, the nationally prominent R. J. Reynolds Tobacco Company.
 She was a founder for both the Z. Smith Reynolds Foundation and the Mary Reynolds Babcock Foundation.
 She and her husband Charles Babcock gifted Wake Forest University 350 acres, and the university moved to Winston-Salem, North Carolina.

 Biography

-Mary Reynolds Babcock was born in 1908 in Winston-Salem, North Carolina as the second child to tobacco tycoon R. J. Reynolds and his wife Katharine Smith Reynolds.
+Mary Reynolds Babcock was born in 1908 in Winston-Salem, North Carolina, as the second child to tobacco tycoon R. J. Reynolds and his wife Katharine Smith Reynolds.
 She was preceded by her brother R.J.
-"Dick" Reynolds Jr; her younger siblings Nancy Susan Reynolds and Zachary Smith Reynolds followed in 1910 and 1911 respectively.
-The family lived at 666 W Fifth St in Winston-Salem in a palatial Queen Anne mansion, designed by architect George Franklin Barber.
-Fifth street was labeled as "Millionaire's Row" due to the number of Reynolds family members, high-ups in R.J.
+"Dick" Reynolds Jr, and her younger siblings Nancy Susan Reynolds and Zachary Smith Reynolds followed in 1910 and 1911 respectively.
+The family lived at 666 West Fifth Street in Winston-Salem in a large Queen Anne mansion, designed by architect George Franklin Barber.
+Fifth street was labeled as "Millionaire's Row" for the number of Reynolds family members, high-ups in R.J.
 Reynolds tobacco company, and other tobacco or textile industrialists who lived there.
-The house was located conveniently to the offices of R.J.
-Reynolds Tobacco at the intersection of Fifth and Main.
+The house was located conveniently to the Reynolds offices at the intersection of Fifth and Main.